chromaui/learnstorybook.com/content/vue/en/data.md

 </script>
 ```

 The reason to keep the presentational version of the `TaskList` separate is because it is easier to test and isolate.
 As it doesn't rely on the presence of a store it is much easier to deal with from a testing perspective.
-We can ensure our stories use the presentational version:
+Let's rename `src/components/TaskList.stories.js` into `src/components/PureTaskList.stories.js`, and ensure our stories use the presentational version:

 ```javascript
 import { storiesOf } from '@storybook/vue';